mposolda/keycloak-quickstarts/spring/rest-authz-resource-server/README.md

 * http://localhost:8080/ - can be invoked by any authenticated user
 * http://localhost:8080/protected/premium - can be invoked by users with the `user_premium` role

-To invoke the protected endpoints using a bearer token, your client needs to obtain an OAuth2 access token from a Keycloak server.
+To invoke the protected endpoints using a bearer token, your client needs to obtain an OAuth2 access token from a RHBK server.
 In this example, we are going to obtain tokens using the resource owner password grant type so that the client can act on behalf of any user available from the realm.